cambridge-cares/TheWorldAvatar/Agents/FloodAgent/README.md

 ```

 ## Main entrypoint
-The main entrypoint is the `LaunchScheduledUpdater` class, it is set as the main class in the manifest, i.e. running the `java -jar FloodAgent-1.0.0-SNAPSHOT.jar` command will launch this by default.
+The main entrypoint is the `LaunchScheduledUpdaterAndWriter` class, it is set as the main class in the manifest, i.e. running the `java -jar FloodAgent-1.0.0-SNAPSHOT.jar` command will launch this by default.

 When launched, it will initialise the flood monitoring stations if they are not initialised, and start a scheduled task that runs once a day.
 The code will always download readings from the day before and upload the data to the time series tables in PostgreSQL.

+## LaunchScheduledWriterOnly
+This class launches a scheduled process that writes a time series JSON file once a day.

 ## Initialisation
 To initialise manually, it is possible to run the `InitialiseStations` class directly.
 It has a `main` function that does not need any inputs.